RevadiSundaram/Namaste-React/Swiggy-App/readme.md

 - It will reload the page every time it routes
 - But Link will not reload the page
 - Link just refreshes the component
+- behind the scenes link is using anchor tag
 `<Link to="/about">About</Link></li>'

 # Single Page Application (SPA)